rp42dev/OpenAI-Marketing-Assistant/README.md

     "tasks": {
         "1": {
             "name": "Identify Niche Problem and Solution",
-            "instructions": "Based on user input, identify a specific problem within a niche and propose a solution that the product or service addresses.
+            "instructions": "Based on user input, identify a specific problem within a niche and propose a solution that product or service addresses.
 Provide a brief description of both the problem and how the product or service can solve it."
         },
         "2": {
             "name": "Define Target Audience and Create Avatar",